Meet the Chipworks Leadership Team

 Jim earned his Bachelor of Science degree in Electrical Engineering at Wentworth Institute of Technology in Boston.
 He followed up his Bachelor with post graduate studies in UV lasers for advanced semiconductor photolithography, UV optical coating technology, lens design and fabrication, and the use of Deep UV lasers for high-speed advanced printed circuit board manufacturing.
 In his spare time, Jim enjoys coaching his son’s soccer team and hitting the ski slopes with his family in the winter.

-As Vice President, Core Capabilities, Bill Davies is responsible for the processes, equipment, quality, and technology used in Chipworks’ laboratories.
+As Vice President, Operations, Bill Davies is responsible for the processes, equipment, quality, and technology used in Chipworks’ laboratories.
 Bill brings over 25 years of experience in designing and building semiconductors, optoelectronics, and printed circuit cards to the company.

 Prior to joining Chipworks, Bill worked with Tundra Semiconductor, where he used his operations leadership expertise to work with and manage international suppliers and lead several business acquisition teams.
 In addition, Bill was the product manager for the company’s highest revenue-producing product line.
 Before joining Tundra, he worked for 12 years at Nortel Networks Semiconductors operation.
 Bill’s engineering experience there included system hardware, package assembly, test, back end wafer fabrication, and optoelectronics.
 Bill began his career with Computing Devices, working on military electronics systems.

 An expert in his field, Bill is a well-known speaker, author, and webinar presenter.
 His work has been published in numerous trade journals including Power Management, Designline, Advanced Microelectronics, and Semiconductor International.
 He was awarded two patents in the field of packaging and received the Nortel President’s Award for Innovation.